MITHRADEVIK3009/YOUTH_INDIA_FOUNDATION/README.md

 ### What We Aimed to Achieve

 The main goal was to mobilize young people beyond passive sympathy.
-By focusing on the porattam—the physical act of protest and resistance—we aim to channel anger and sadness into organized action.
+By focusing on the porattam the physical act of protest and resistance we aim to channel anger and sadness into organized action.
 The difference this video makes is in turning a sensitive and often avoided topic into a clear call for collective civic responsibility and participation in YIF's women-centric programs.

 ---